 Employer Advantages of Offering an FSA

 The value of FSAs extends to employers who often see increased retention rates and employee satisfaction as a result of offering this flexible benefit.
 There are also notable tax advantages.
-Because enrolled employees reduce their taxable income with FSA contributions, employers pay less in Medicare and Social Security taxes (FICA taxes).
+Because enrolled employees reduce their taxable income with FSA contributions, employers pay less in Medicare and Social Security (FICA) taxes.
 The more employees who enroll, the more savings for the company.

-FSAs also enhance one of the benefits employees value most: health care coverage.
-Health savings accounts allow employers to help their workers and their dependents pay for medical expenses not covered by the group insurance plan — a benefit that contributes significantly to employee retention, morale, and loyalty.
+FSAs also enhance one of the benefits employees’ value most: healthcare coverage.
+Such accounts allow employers to help their workers and their dependents pay for qualifying medical expenses not covered by the group insurance plan — a benefit that contributes significantly to employee retention, morale, and loyalty.

 Considerations for Employers and Employees

-Before enrolling in an FSA, employees should attempt to project their reimbursable health care expenses for the year and decide if it makes sense to set aside money each pay period to cover them.
+Before enrolling in a health or limited purpose health FSA, employees should attempt to project their reimbursable qualifying medical or dental and vision expenses for the year and decide if it makes sense to set aside money each pay period to cover them.
 You don't want to lose contributed funds when you don't have the necessary medical expenses.
-Looking back at past years' expenses can help determine if it makes sense to enroll in and FSA.
+Looking back at past years' expenses can help determine if it makes sense to enroll in a health FSA.

-What Is the FSA Carryover or Grace Period Option?
+What Is a Health or Limited Purpose Health FSA Carryover or Grace Period Option?

-- Elect a grace period to permit employees to use their unused account balances to pay for medical costs incurred during the first 2.5 months of the next plan year (up to March 15 for calendar year plans) before they must forfeit the money.
+- Elect a grace period to permit employees to use their unused account balances to pay for qualifying medical costs incurred during the first 2.5 months of the next plan year or prior plan year (up to March 15 for calendar year plans) before they must forfeit the money.

-Before making a final decision, employers should carefully weigh the benefits of any insurance benefit account like an FSA and also understand the administrative requirements of a carryover or grace period option.
+Before making a final decision, employers should carefully weigh the benefits of any insurance benefit account like a health FSA and also understand the administrative requirements of a carryover or grace period option.

-When Do You Need To Pick the Carryover or Grace Period Option?
+When Do You Need To Pick the Health or Limited Purpose Health FSA Carryover or Grace Period Option?

-Both options are intended to reduce "wasteful" end-of-year spending as employees hurry to spend their FSA accounts rather than lose the money.
+Both options are intended to reduce "wasteful" end-of-year spending as employees hurry to spend their health or limited purpose health FSA money rather than lose the funds.
 Employers are not required to offer either option, in which case the traditional "use it or lose it" rule will still apply.
 But if you do choose to offer one of these options to your workforce, you must pick only one, as employers cannot allow employees both a carryover and a grace period for their health FSA.
-You may wish to review any available data on current FSA utilization before deciding which option would work best for your company's workforce.
+You may wish to review any available data on current FSA usage before deciding which option would work best for your company's workforce.
 Once you make your selection, notify employees as soon as possible to give them enough time to make an account selection and adjust their medical spending as needed.